Compare Trade School

 Is there a demand for surgical technologists?

-Yes, with 9,100 annual job openings projected through 2032, demand remains steady.
+Yes, demand remains steady with consistent annual job openings.
 Factors driving demand include an aging population requiring more surgeries, advances in surgical techniques, and the growth of outpatient surgical centers.
 Rural areas often have the highest demand relative to available candidates.
+See the job outlook section above for current projections.

 What skills do surgical technologists need?